justapieop/Dungeon/README.md

 Author: Đỗ Trần Thái An (24021349)

+# References

+Most of the codebase is taken reference from [Let's Make Games](https://www.youtube.com/@CarlBirch).
+Especially the entity component system (`ECS, ComponentManager, Entity`)

 # Get started

 First you will have to install GCC and CMake for your system to start building this project.
 For this project, it is recommended to use MinGW on Windows.